brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

  aRepr = Repr()
  repr = aRepr.repr

+As do several other modules —
-You will also find Prebound Methods bound to the Standard Library objects:
+you will find Prebound Methods bound to the Standard Library objects:

 * ``distutils.log._global_log``